hippyaki/Custom-Functions-in-boltCommand.js/boltCommand explained.md

 ## analogWrite(pin,val)

 **pin**: It is the Bolt GPIO you want to control.
-It can take any of the following values 0, 1, 2, 3, 4.
+It can take any of the following values 0, 1, 2, 3, 4. <br>
 **val**: It is the analog output voltage to be provided on the GPIO.
 It can take value between 0-255 (PWM).

 **Syntax** - `analoglWrite(0,150)`